 Doing so will make sure that no paint has become dry or stuck in any of these parts.
 Some products now allow you to connect it with your garden hose for easy cleanup.

-Which type of paint sprayers suitable for you?
+Which type of spray paint gun suitable for you?

 There are three main types of paint spraying guns: HVLP, airless, and compressed air.
 Choosing a suitable one depends on the kind of painting and your expertise.